Fantasy Football Week 3 Start 'Em & Sit 'Em: Mark Ingram ready for marquee matchup

 It feels like the quarterback position was wiped out.

-Ben Roethlisberger (elbow) is out for the season, Drew Brees (thumb) is expected to miss at least six weeks and Cam Newton (foot) might not play in Week 3.
+Ben Roethlisberger (elbow) is out for the season, Drew Brees (thumb) is expected to miss at least six weeks and Cam Newton (foot) is out for Week 3.
 The Jets are also on their third quarterback with Sam Darnold (illness) and Trevor Siemian (ankle) out.

 Remember when our biggest concern was Jacoby Brissett replacing the retired Andrew Luck in Indianapolis?
-We can only hope things go as well in Pittsburgh and New Orleans with the backup quarterbacks there.
+We can only hope things go as well in Pittsburgh, New Orleans and Carolina with the backup quarterbacks there as it has with Brissett with the Colts.
 And let's not forget that Jacksonville also lost Nick Foles (clavicle) in Week 1.

-While several Fantasy managers are scrambling to find quarterbacks — guys like Josh Allen and Brissett should be the top options — there are also ripple effects to these injuries.
+While several Fantasy managers are scrambling to find quarterbacks — guys like Josh Allen, Matthew Stafford and Brissett should be the top options — there are also ripple effects to these injuries.
 As you're well aware, when the quarterback goes down, the rest of the team typically suffers.

 Without Roethlisberger, James Conner and JuJu Smith-Schuster aren't as elite now that Mason Rudolph is the starting quarterback.
 You're still starting Conner and Smith-Schuster in all your leagues, but the ceiling is lower on their expected production.